Skip to content

 Article workflows compose multiple APIs for different tasks:

-1. PubTator3 + Europe PMC + PubMed for federated search, with LitSense2 added for keyword-bearing queries and an optional Semantic Scholar leg when the filter set is compatible (parallel fan-out, identifier-aware merge across PMID/PMCID/DOI, local lexical/semantic/hybrid relevance ranking)
+1. PubTator3 + Europe PMC + PubMed for federated search, with LitSense2 added for keyword-bearing queries and an optional Semantic Scholar leg when the filter set is compatible (parallel fan-out, identifier-aware merge across PMID/PMCID/DOI, per-source capping after deduplication and before ranking, local lexical/semantic/hybrid relevance ranking)

 2. Europe PMC for bibliographic metadata